 Ant Bites: Everything There Is To Know, And Beyond

 Ants are one of those insects who are habitual to living within a colony.
-They are generally peace-loving creatures who will not prefer to harm or disturb you unless they feel threatened by you.
+They are generally peace-loving creatures who do not prefer to harm or disturb you unless they feel threatened by you.
 This is generally the case with every animal or insect out there in nature.

 Ants don’t literally 'bite’ you.
-They just let out a small drop of acidic venom off their mouths on to your skin which causes you to feel that blistering pain like a burn.
+They just let out a small drop of acidic venom off their mouths on your skin which causes you to feel that blistering pain like a burn.
 This burning sensation lasts for a while or even longer depending on the type of ant you have been stung by.